Anisotropic skyrmion and multi-$q$ spin dynamics in centrosymmetric Gd$_2$PdSi$_3$

-Fit results for the \tDir direction are shown in \cref{fig_icone_ictwo_tscan}(b) with the transition temperature $T_N = \SI{22(1)}{\kelvin}$ consistent with AC susceptibility [\cref{fig_phasediag_acsusc_musr_setup}(a)].
-In the itinerant \paramagLongFirst regime at $T > T_N$ there are no average \quasistatic fields ($\sigma \approx 0$).
-Around $T \approx T_N$ spin fluctuations exhibit a critical divergence characteristic of a continuous phase transition as we enter the \icOne phase.
-Finally, in the \icOne phase at $T < T_N$ the local field strength increases and saturates as an order parameter, $\sigma \propto [1 - (T/T_N)^{3/2}]^\beta$~\cite{blundell2021muon,zhu2022spin} with $\beta = 0.7(1)$, which is large but close to $\beta = 0.50(5)$ found in the \centrosymmetric \skl host \eual in \zf~\cite{zhu2022spin}, while slow spin fluctuations cross over into a low-$T$ power-law $\lambdaTDirEq \propto T^p$ with $p = 0.95(9)$.
-A low-$T$ power-law dependence of the dynamic relaxation rate could be understood within spin-wave theory for a two-magnon process, which for a single gapless magnon band predicts~\cite{beeman1968nuclear,jansa2018observation,supp}
+Fit results for the \tDir direction are shown in \cref{fig_icone_tscan}(b,d) with the transition temperature $T_N = \SI{22(1)}{\kelvin}$ consistent with AC susceptibility [\cref{fig_phasediag_acsusc_musr_setup}(a)].
+In the itinerant \paramagLongFirst regime at $T > T_N$ we find $\sigma \approx 0$.
+Around $T \approx T_N$, critical spin fluctuations cause $\lambda_{\mathrm{T}}$ to exhibit a divergence characteristic of a continuous phase transition as we enter the \icOne phase.
+In the ordered \icOne phase ($T < T_N$) the average local-field strength increases and saturates as an order parameter, $\sigma \propto [1 - (T/T_N)^{3/2}]^\beta$~\cite{blundell2021muon,zhu2022spin} with $\beta = 0.7(1)$, which is large but close to $\beta = 0.50(5)$ found in the \centrosymmetric \skl host \eual in \zf~\cite{zhu2022spin}.
+At low $T$, slow spin fluctuations cross over into a power-law $\lambdaTDirEq \propto T^p$ with $p = 0.96(6)$.
+A low-$T$ power-law dependence of the dynamical relaxation rate could be understood within spin-wave theory for a two-magnon process, which for a single gapless magnon band predicts~\cite{beeman1968nuclear,jansa2018observation,supp}